-In the spring each year, City Council and administration plan the budget process.
-Council establishes budget principles and identifies a target tax change that administration uses to prepare draft budgets for Council to review and finalize in November and December.
+City Council and Administration begin planning for the two budgets well in advance.
+Council establishes budget guidelines, usually in the spring, to help determine priorities, which Administration uses to prepare draft budgets for Council to review and finalize in November and December.

 Assessment Notice mailed in January

 The City mails all notices of property value assessment in January.
 This notice helps you estimate your annual taxes.
 Your property's assessed value determines your share of total City taxes collected.
 Always check your assessed value to make sure it looks accurate.
 You have until March to review the assessment.
 You can appeal your property assessment (file a complaint), but you cannot appeal your tax bill.

 The City receives the Provincial Education Tax requisition in early spring, which is also added to your property tax notice.
 The City makes final budget calculations in March/April to adjust for any forecast changes in revenue for the year ahead or costs that were not identified in December.